-Systems Documents to be submitted I/A (1) Notation FMEA of the overall system, i.e. such as to integrate the results of the subsystems' FMEAs at overall DP system level (to be also kept onboard) А DP2, DP3 Procedure and results of proving trials, on the basis of the FMEA, to demonstrate the required redundancy (to be also kept onboard) А DP2, DP3 SKC documentation (if applicable) А All Software quality plan I All FMEA proving trial programme (based on the overall DP system FMEA) А DP2, DP3 Proving trials programme А SAM, DP1 Proving trial report I SAM, DP1 FMEA proving trial report I DP2, DP3 Position keeping control stations Layout of the control stations for all the notations А All Thrusters Documentation showing: I All Main and back- up automatic dynamic positioning control systems Control system philosophy А All Block diagram А All Documentation of user interface displays for required position reference systems А All Power supply, including electric (24 Vdc, UPS and batteries), pneumatic, hydraulic, electronic, as applicable А All List of instruments and equipment I All Environmental specifications I All Software test plan (to be also available onboard) I All Diagram of essential functions (emergency stops, ESD, mode selection etc.) with their power supplies А All System FMEA А DP2, DP3 Test procedure at manufacturer premises (to be also available onboard) А All Test procedure for proving trials (to be also available onboard) А All Operation manual (to be also available onboard) I All Installation manual (to be also available onboard) I All Maintenance manual (to be also available onboard) I All Independent joystick control sys- Control system functional description А DP1, DP2, DP3
+Systems Documents to be submitted I/A (1) Notation FMEA of the overall system, i.e. such as to integrate the results of the subsystems' FMEAs at overall DP system level (to be also kept onboard) А DP2, DP3 Procedure and results of proving trials, on the basis of the FMEA, to demonstrate the required redundancy (to be also kept onboard) А DP2, DP3 SKC documentation (if applicable) А All Software quality plan ı All FMEA proving trial programme (based on the overall DP system FMEA) А DP2, DP3 Proving trials programme А SAM, DP1 Proving trial report I SAM, DP1 FMEA proving trial report I DP2, DP3 Position keeping control stations Layout of the control stations for all the notations А All Thrusters Documentation showing: thrust output and power input curves response time for thrust changes response time for direction changes residual interaction effects, if any I All Main and back- up automatic dynamic positioning control systems Control system philosophy Α All Block diagram А All Documentation of user interface displays for required position reference systems А All Power supply, including electric (24 Vdc, UPS and batteries), pneumatic, hydraulic, electronic, as applicable А All List of instruments and equipment I AII Environmental specifications I AII Software test plan (to be also available onboard) ı All Diagram of essential functions (emergency stops, ESD, mode selection etc.) with their power supplies А All System FMEA А DP2, DP3 Test procedure at manufacturer premises (to be also available onboard) А AII Test procedure for proving trials (to be also available onboard) А All Operation manual (to be also available onboard) ı All Installation manual (to be also available onboard) I All Maintenance manual (to be also available onboard) I All Independent joystick control system Control system functional description А DP1, DP2, DP3